-This program is for skilled workers with a valid qualification in a specific trade, such as a diploma - it is for skilled worker with a valid job offer for at least one year in Canada.
+The Federal Skilled Trade Program is for skilled workers with a valid qualification in a specific trade, such as a diploma - it is for skilled workers with a valid job offer for at least one year in Canada.

 Canada Experience Class (CEC)

-This program is specifically for skilled workers who have lived in Canada in the last 12 months.
+Canada Experience Class is specifically for skilled workers who have lived and worked in Canada in the last 12 months.

 If your IEC Working Holiday visa has allowed you to stay in Canada for over a year, you can apply for Canada PR through the Canada Experience Class.